Xunius/MeiTingTrunk/README.md

 ### Other dependencies

-* xapian-core, xapian-omega, xapian-bindings (optional), required for full text searching.
+* xapian-core, xapian-omega, xapian-bindings (all optional), required for full text searching.
 See https://xapian.org/docs/install.html for installation instructions.

 ## Install